ulrichson/ept-tools/doc/tiling-options.md

 # Tiling options

 The translation of [EPT](https://entwine.io/entwine-point-tile.html) [3D Tiles](https://github.com/AnalyticalGraphicsInc/3d-tiles) may require some decisions by the user.
 For example, XYZ and RGB (if present) attributes are always included, but in some cases other attributes may be desired as well. `Intensity`, `Classification`, or native `Z` coordinates (prior to earth-centered earth-fixed reprojection) may be useful for coloring.
 Another example may be a dynamic height offset.
-Options like these can be controlled by query parameters for the [serve](serve.md) application or by command line for the [tile](tile.md) application.

 ## Options